SubodhShil/Phitron/Semester 2/Week 02 - Graph Algorithm/Module 9 - Shortest Path Algorithms/README.md

 > # ```Shortest Path Algorithm```
 ![shortest_path_example](shortest_path-1.jpg)

-### BFS level is shortest distance or path.
-But BFS isn't always applicable, if we're given a weighted graph (where edges have different weights).
+### DFS traversal provides random path from source to destination, whereas in BFS traversal the generated level is the shortest distance or path between source and destination.
+But BFS isn't always applicable, if we're given a weighted graph (where edges have different weights) or negative edge graph then BFS won't work.

 Here the concern is to cover distance within minimum steps.